Mbell42/UCSD-CodeBootCamp-10_TemplateEngine-EmployeeSummary/README.md

 2020.03.06_0647 - Began first pass of building 'employee' class in 'Employee.js'.

 2020.03.06_0703 - Added 'module.export' to 'Employee.js'.
 I then began first pass at extending 'Employee' class into 'Engineer' subclass in 'Engineer.js'.

+2020.03.06_1902 - I completed first pass at extending 'Employee' class into 'Engineer' subclass in 'Engineer.js', and then added 'module.export' to 'Engineer.js'.